jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/open-application-letter-2018.md

 > Two is better than one.

 Software design/architecture is a laborious work.
 If your software designer is doing all the work alone, he might easily get tired or get bored and might make some bad decisions about the system.
 I can help him on that.
-I can be able to point out if I think something is bad
+I can be able to point out if I think something is bad.
+He can help me with my decisions also.
+He can be able to point out if I make something bad.

 I am assuming here that your designer considers the business rules (or domain objects) to be the most important part of the software system.
 So I believe that one of the primary tasks of the software designer is to keep the business rules separate from the other parts of the system, and keep them well structured.